Records, Reports, Fees & Services

 Criminal History Record Info

-(CHRI) Criminal History Record Information check requests, except those that are otherwise authorized by state and federal law to KBI (Kansas Bureau of Investigation).
+(CHRI) Criminal History Record Information check requests, except those that are otherwise authorized by state and federal law, to the KBI (Kansas Bureau of Investigation).

 Criminal Investigation Records